Dream Homes Ltd.

 If you are one of those unfortunate folks who isn’t hanging on my every written word, (can you believe there are still people out there like that??), you missed the last blog, and you’re dealing with, or considering dealing with Shore House Lifters, stop reading this blog right now and click on the 8/14/16 blog for a very detailed warning and caution before proceeding any further with that company.
 I’m tired of cleaning up their messes.
 And Price Home Groups.
 And G&L Construction.
 And Axis Builders.
 And the list goes on and on…

 Finding the Right Builder…Repeat – And the Really Interesting Last Look Method that works!

 I’ve written about this several times in the past, but it bears repeating.
 See the last 2 blogs.

-Last Look or If you don’t ask, you’ll get no where: If you are making a final decision and are between 2 builders that you like, where one is slightly more expensive but you like them much more and one is cheaper but you have concerns over him,
+Last Look or If you don’t ask, you’ll get nothing: If you are making a final decision and are between 2 builders that you like, where one is slightly more expensive but you like them much more and one is cheaper but you have concerns over him,

-Ask the builder or contractor you like and want to use to meet your proposed budget number or the other estimate.
+Ask the builder or contractor you like and want to use to meet your proposed budget number or the other written estimate.

-I recommend this particular technique for discussion because it is easier for you.
+I recommend this particular technique because it is easier for you.
 There is less detail and discussion about particular pricing and ultimately you don’t really want or need to know all the whys and why nots and details of a particular estimate.

-If your first choice can meet the price you need or at least the other valid estimate from another contractor, that’s good enough for you.
+If your first builder choice can meet the price you need or at least the other valid estimate from another contractor, that’s good enough for you.